chaimae-bouassab/chaimae-bouassab/README.md

 <h1 align="center">Hi 👋, I'm Chaimae Bouassab</h1>
 <h3 align="center">👋 Hello!
 I'm Chaimae Bouassab.My field of study for my bachelor's degree is Computer Application Development Engineering.A passionate third-year student pursuing a degree in Software Development at "Faculty of Science and Technology in Tangier (FSTT)".
 Aspiring to make a mark in the world of technology, I am constantly exploring and learning about cutting-edge software development practices and tools.</h3>

+<h3>I am a student studying Information Technology Application Development Engineering at FSTT.
+I have pursued My studies in preparatory classes and have a strong passion for programming and mathematical logic.
+I have obtained certifications in front-end development with React.js and Excel.
+I have also participated in the international program Soliya, focusing on intercultural understanding.
+The author has achieved advanced levels in English and French language proficiency.
+I possess solid knowledge in programming languages such as Java, C++, Python, and C, as well as front-end development with React.js and Node.js. i am also familiar with JavaScript, HTML, CSS, and MySQL.
+I have a strong enthusiasm for web development and have excellent organizational skills for project management.</h3>

 - 🌱 I’m currently learning **Laravel**

 - 💬 Ask me about **"React.js and Node.js, further validated by the completion of a certification program at Gomycode Community."**